allenai/swig/README.md

 This information is stored in a JSON format for train, test and dev.
 There is one entry per image, which contains 'verb', 'frames' and 'bb', as well as the height and width of the image. 'bb' describes the location of each object (where [-1, -1, -1, -1] means no grounding).
-Frames contains all 3 sets of annptations, where each set has a label for each role corresponding to that verb.
+Frames contains all 3 sets of annotations, where each set has a label for each role corresponding to that verb.
 Below is an example annotation for one image.

 ```